oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 > At the timestamp `2024-01-24T10:00:00.000Z` version `2.0.0` of the SSVC decision point `Mission Impact` was already available.

-### Usage of Private SSVC Decision Point Namespace in Non TLP:CLEAR Document
+### Usage of Unregistered SSVC Decision Point Base Namespace in Non TLP:CLEAR Document

-For each SSVC decision point given under `selections`, it MUST be tested the `namespace` is not a private one if the document is not labeled `TLP:CLEAR`.
+For each SSVC decision point given under `selections`, it MUST be tested that the base `namespace` is not an unregistered one if the document is not labeled `TLP:CLEAR`.
+Namespaces reserved for special purpose MUST be treated as per their definition.

 The relevant path for this test is:

 ```
-   /vulnerabilities[]/metrics[]/content/ssvc_v1/selections[]/namespace
+   /vulnerabilities[]/metrics[]/content/ssvc_v2/selections[]/namespace
 ```

 *Example 1 (which fails the test):*